Frequently Asked Questions

 Q: What is Bitcoin?

-A: Bitcoin is a digital money that exists on software that has no central servers or access permissions.
-Instead it is a highly inclusive money that any person can use simply by downloading the software on readily available consumer hardware.
+A: Bitcoin is a digital money that has no central servers or access permissions.
+Instead it is a highly inclusive, voluntary money that any person can use simply by downloading the software on readily available consumer hardware.
 People can broadcast transactions to the network at any time as long as they pay a fee and other merchants can accept and verify payment in bitcoin as valid by referencing their own software.
 All merchants stay in sync with each other by updating their software according to merchant who provably earned the right through mining.

 Q: What is Bitcoin Mining?